chenstanilovsky/chenstanilovsky/README.md

 [![henchik's github stats](https://github-readme-stats.vercel.app/api?username=chenstanilovsky)](https://github.com/chenstanilovsky)

+Incoming SWE @ Bloomberg

 I grew up in Brooklyn, NY and am a huge fan of blockchain and AI tech!
 I am always looking to learn more, curiosity drives me.
-Currently studying CS at [Hunter College](https://hunter.cuny.edu/).
-At the same time I am working on the future of Web3 at [Blue Studios](https://bluestudios.io/).
+I recently just graduated with a CS degree from [Hunter College](https://hunter.cuny.edu/).
+During that same time I was working on the future of Web3 at [Blue Studios](https://bluestudios.io/).

 Feel free to connect with me on LinkedIn!
 If you're looking for advice on finding an internship, don't be shy to message me!
 I have done internships at Bloomberg, and a mentorship at Microsoft.